seb54000/tpcs-workstations/README.md

   - What should be the behavior for Gdrive file copy (shoudl we run it each time - it takes at least 2 minutes to complete) - maybe having an ansible variable default do not run multiple times...
 - [ ] ANSIBLE - Measure execution times and envisage to parralelize more (don't wait the students vms are ready to execute roles on docs/access)
   - We do not want a very fast execution but it should be reasonable (ie. around 10 minutes for first playbook run, then 1 to 3 minutes in case of a rerun/configuration change)
-- [ ] ANSIBLE - Remove ansible code from root folder (subfolder like terraform)
+- [ ] ANSIBLE - Remove ansible code from root folder (do a subfolder like terraform)
 - [ ] ANSIBLE - Make separated roles for things related to the docs (nginx), to the access (guacamole) and to monitoring (grafana).
 - [ ] ANSIBLE - Integrate terraform part in ansible playbook ??
 - [ ] ANSIBLE - Finish converting bash scripts in ansible tasks (but is it really necessary ?)